 Katrina is a client-focused, holistic psychologist who works with children, adolescents, and adults, supporting people to heal in ways that honour the whole person.
-My approach is neuro-affirming and trauma-informed, recognising that mental health is shaped by the interaction of development, environment, lived experience, biology, and relationships — not by deficits or labels.
+Her approach is neuro-affirming and trauma-informed, recognising that mental health is shaped by the interaction of development, environment, lived experience, biology, and relationships — rather than by deficits or labels.

-I believe neurodivergence is not something to be fixed, but an existence to be understood, supported, and respected.
-Assessments with me are thorough, practical, and compassionate, grounded in evidence-based methods while remaining flexible to each individual’s unique neurodivergent profile, strengths, and needs.
+Katrina believes that neurodivergence is not something to be fixed, but an existence to be understood, supported, and respected.
+Her assessments are thorough, practical, and compassionate, grounded in evidence-based methods while remaining flexible to each individual’s unique neurodivergent profile, strengths, and needs.

 Please note you DO NOT need a referral from your GP for an assessment.
 Simply follow the instructions below: